uheinema/forU/TTFont.md

 ## Credits

-  Based on the fantastic work of
+  Based on the work of

 #### Steve Hanov: